Monitoring LynxDB

 max_concurrent-- concurrency saturation - Cache hit rate -- query performance optimization

-- WAL size -- flush health
+- Buffered events -- flush health

 - Compaction backlog -- storage health